+Integral Gain

-Integral Gain Integral gain determines corrective action proportional to the amount of following error summed over the time duration of the error at a zero velocity command.
+Integral gain determines corrective action proportional to the amount of following error summed over the time duration of the error at a zero velocity command.
 The longer the following error exists, the greater the integral error.
 The value entered represents the number of axis units per minute per axis unit of following error times minutes.
 Typical value is 0.
 If required, up to 32,000 AU/min/AUFE x min

-Plus Tell the position loop to ignore any additional integral error beyond the date (where 1 AU = 1 LU).
-NOTE: If 1 AU is not equal to 1 LU, scale these values accordingly.
+Plus Integral Error Limit Tell the position loop to ignore any additional integral error beyond the value entered when the axis is moving in a positive direction.
+Typical value is 0.
+If required, from 100,000 to 500,000,000 AUFE x update (where 1 AU = 1 LU).
+Note: If 1 AU is not equal to 1 LU, scale these values accordingly.